 Regular measurements help you to see when the amount of stress is starting to build up and what kinds of actions support good recovery.
 The aim is not to eliminate stress but to find the optimal balance between work and leisure, and between load and rest.

 Want to monitor your stress & recovery balance regularly?
 Firstbeat Life is currently available only as part of corporate wellness solutions.
-Let your employer know about Firstbeat Life by sharing this link.
+Let your employer know about Firstbeat Life.

 You might also be interested in